ariel-os/trevm/README.md

 Your system and toolchain should be set up for Ariel OS.
 To learn more about the OS check out the [Ariel OS repo](https://github.com/ariel-os/ariel-os) and follow the guide for [getting started](https://ariel-os.github.io/ariel-os/dev/docs/book/getting-started.html).

-On top of the requirements for basic Ariel OS usage, to turn rust code into components the `wasm32v1-none` target should be installed for your toolchain using `rustup target add wawm32v1-none` and so should the [`wasm-tools`](https://github.com/bytecodealliance/wasm-tools) CLI utility.
+On top of the requirements for basic Ariel OS usage, to turn rust code into components the `wasm32v1-none` target should be installed for your toolchain using `rustup <toolchain> target add wawm32v1-none` and so should the [`wasm-tools`](https://github.com/bytecodealliance/wasm-tools) CLI utility.
 Ariel OS works on stable and so does the rust to wasm compilation workflow but we advocate the use of a (recent) nightly compiler for two reasons:
 - Compiling the wasm payloads is a three step process.
 We provide a rust script that does those steps in sequence and running scripts requires nightly.
 - Wasm binaries have by default a memory page size of 65536 bytes.
 It is possible to go below but support for this was only added in LLVM 21 which is only used by fairly recent nightly `rustc`. `nightly-2025-09-01` is known to work and is the nightly version that was used when developing this.
+Also, if you choose to use the provided script you will also need to download the `rust-src` target for the `nightly` toolchain with `rustup +nightly target add rust-src` to use the `-Z build-std` optimizations that the script uses.

 ### WebAssembly Binding Structure